LiamPledger/PGV-and-other-ground-motion-intensity-measures-in-relation-to-building-drift-and-collapse/README.md

 ## Overview

 This repository contains all data, Python scripts, ground motion records, and building models used in the study "_PGV and other ground motion intensity measures in relation to building drift and collapse_".
-The goal is to enable full transparency and reproducibility for researchers and anyone interested in using the data.

 ## Contents